hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 “Finally I have for you the metagenomic sequences from the mud.
 Here they are for what they are worth.”
 Somakhya’s eyes light up: “Wonderful, little one.
 I’ll get working on them right away.”
 Jhilleeka protested:
-“I am no little one any more\!”
+“I am no little one any more!”
 Somakhya then called Vrishchika into his room, and pulling out a vial gave it to her: “Here is a peptide Indrasena isolated from a toad.
 Take it with you and spray a little into you nostrils when you feel like you are feeling now after not having slept for almost three days.”